Vyral/base-template/_posts/2020-11-18-q-have-you-visited-bakers-ribs.md

 * Favorite carb food? *Baked potatoes*
 * Who inspires you? *My employees and customers*

 We want you to love where you live.
-If you live in or near Eden Prairie or are just visiting, stop into Baker’s Ribs and **check out their exceptional Texas barbeque\!**
+If you live in or near Eden Prairie or are just visiting, stop into Baker’s Ribs at 8019 Glen Ln, Eden Prairie, MN 55344 and **check out their exceptional Texas barbeque\!** Learn more about Baker's Ribs on their website at&nbsp;[bakersribs.com](bakersribs.com){: target="_blank" rel="noopener"}&nbsp;or give them a call at (952) 942-5337.&nbsp;

 If you ever have any questions about real estate, give us a call or send an email.
 We would love to help you.